-Religious Studies is an important subject and we are proud that at The Coopers’ Company and Coborn School it is taught by subject specialists.
-In lessons, students not only examine the beliefs and practices of major world religions but they are also encouraged to grapple with thought-provoking and challenging questions about the meaning and purpose of life, beliefs about God, issues of morality and what it means to be human.
-Students learn about and from religions and worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.
+Religious Studies is a highly valued subject at The Coopers’ Company and Coborn School and we are proud that it is taught by subject specialists.
+In lessons, students not only examine the evolution of beliefs and practices of major world religions, but they are also encouraged to grapple with thought-provoking and challenging questions about the meaning and purpose of life, beliefs about God, issues of morality and what it means to be human.
+Students learn about and from the complexity and diversity of religious and non-religious worldviews in local, national and global contexts, to discover, explore and consider different answers to these questions.
 With the knowledge and skills gained through taking part in Religious Studies, students are enabled to develop their own ideas, values and identities.

-A real strength of our department lies in the regular and systematic developing of dialogue skills, which is further encouraged through embedding P4C lessons within the KS3 curriculum, so our students can participate positively and respectfully in our diverse society.
-We aim to develop students capable of articulating clearly and coherently their personal beliefs, ideas, values and experiences, while respecting the right of others to differ.
+A real strength of our department lies in the regular and systematic developing of dialogue skills, which is further encouraged through embedding P4C (Philosophy for Children) lessons within the KS3 curriculum, so our students can participate positively and respectfully in our diverse society.
+We aim to develop students’ capability of articulating clearly and coherently their personal beliefs, ideas, values and experiences, while respecting the right of others to differ.

 Course description / What will you learn about?

 What will students learn in KS3?

 Students have Religious Studies two hours per fortnight, with an extra hour in Year 7 dedicated to P4C*.
 The content taught within the KS3 curriculum is designed to promote students’ curiosity, skills of analysis and develop a deeper understanding of the world that we live in.
 With this in mind, our curriculum reflects the following view: